 \subsection{Background}

 In classical statistics, producing prediction sets for outcomes often relies on strong model assumptions.
 Recent advances involve complex data sets and sophisticated machine learning methods, for which such an approach is not appropriate.
-One recent solution is conformal prediction \citep{saunders1999transduction,vovk2005algorithmic,angelopoulos2021gentle} which consists in calibrating the prediction set according to an appropriate quantile of a calibration/training sample.
-Strikingly, this method provides a finite-sample valid coverage (that is, for any size $n\geq 1$ of the calibration sample), for any underlying distribution of the data and for any underlying point-prediction machine learning algorithm.
+One recent solution is given by conformal prediction \citep{saunders1999transduction,vovk2005algorithmic,angelopoulos2021gentle} which consists in calibrating the prediction set according to an appropriate quantile of a calibration/training sample.
+Strikingly, this method provides a finite-sample valid coverage (i.e. valid for any size $n\geq 1$ of the calibration sample) for any underlying distribution of the data and for any underlying point-prediction machine learning algorithm.
 Similar techniques can be employed for the novelty detection task \citep{balasubramanian2014conformal,bates2023testing,marandon2022machine}.